Complete the Application Form

 - Upload your CV/Résumé.

 - Upload copies of transcripts from all previous colleges and universities you attended.
 Official transcripts are NOT required at the time of application.

 - We also encourage applicants to submit other writing samples and syllabi from statistics or research methods courses that they have taken.
 These latter documents can be added under the “Portfolio” section of the graduate school application.

-- Our program has eliminated the GRE General Test for admission to the Fall 2021 class.
-We will NOT consider GRE scores for applications submitted this Fall 2020.
+- Our program has eliminated the GRE General Test for admission to the Fall 2022 class.
+We will NOT consider GRE scores if submitted.
 Applicants should not submit their GRE scores through ETS nor report their scores in the application portal or on their CVs or personal statements.
 If GRE scores are submitted, these scores will not be considered when the application is reviewed.
 However, applicants may still consider taking the GRE because external fellowships from other institutions (i.e., outside of the University of Alabama) may require scores for future applications.

 - You may upload documents at any time during the completion of the application.

 Prerequisites and Minimum Requirements

 - Undergraduate coursework in general psychology, statistics, and research methods is typically required for admission.
 Other desirable undergraduate courses include developmental psychology, physiological psychology, social psychology, abnormal psychology, cognition, learning, sensation and perception, history and systems, mathematics, and natural science.

 - The minimum GPA required for regular admission is 3.0.
 However, successful applicants typically exceed this minimum.

 - See admission statistics numbers for the past 10 years of clinical admissions (PDF).